hoangduytran/blender-manual/manual/addons/import_export/paper_model.rst

    Controls if the sticking tabs are created at all.
    For example, uncheck this if you want to stick the model using tape.
 Create Numbers
-   Adds numbers to some edge pairs that are supposed to be sticked together.
+   Adds numbers to some edge pairs that are supposed to be stuck together.
    These numbers are excluded if the correct destination is easy to guess from the neighboring edges.
    In more complex models, they may overlap a lot with each other and with the net itself.
    Disabling this option may help solve such issues.